 - Fillings- A procedure performed when exposed roots are the direct reason for the sensitivity.
 Tooth fillings are placed on the roots, establishing protection that strengthens the tooth’s core.

 - Root Canal – A root canal is usually the option when the tooth’s sensitivity is severe, and other treatment options have proven ineffective.
 It is one of the quickest ways to get rid of tooth sensitivity, and it helps release any discomfort that you are feeling right away.

 There are many different ways and things that you can do to avoid having sensitive teeth.
 Enforcing a daily habit of brushing and flossing your teeth twice a day, rinsing your mouth frequently, choosing a soft-bristled toothbrush, and using a top-quality, dentist-recommended toothpaste.
 You can even explore the possibility of a guard for your teeth when you go to sleep to avoid teeth grinding.

 Preventing sensitive teeth can be tricky, but you will have no problem with the right habits and knowledge.
 If you are still worried about having sensitive teeth, we at Sheehan Dental are always here to consult with you and help ease your mind with easy things that you can do.
 Never live another day with tooth discomfort with Sheehan Dental on your side!

 Eating food, brushing your teeth, and even cold weather should never leave you feeling bad.
 You have a beautiful smile, and you deserve to be able to live your life without any pain.
 At Sheehan Dental, we know how annoying sensitive teeth can be, and there is nothing we want more than to help you.

-If you or a loved are experiencing sensitive teeth in Palos Park, contact Sheehan Dental.
+If you or a loved one is experiencing sensitive teeth in the Chicagoland area, look no further than Sheehan Dental.
 Our team of dental professionals will get you back feeling like yourself again.
 Contact us today and put your smile in the best hands in Illinois.